prinaldi3/KeepMySpottify/README.md

 # KeepMySpottify
-A web application targeted at album listeners, who can use this to bookmark their place in as many albums as they would like.
+A web application that allows for bookmarking spotify albums.